zesk/build/README.md

 ## Artifacts

 A `./.build` directory is created at your project root where log files are generated.
 You can preserve this post-build to see the details.
 Most failures will still output the log but they will not be output to your primary build log unless a failure occurs.

+A `./.deploy` directory is created for the `php-build.sh` steps and contains metadata about the deployment.

 ## Usage function example